-The Agency is a member of the Pooled Liability Assurance Network (PLAN), which provides general liability coverage of \$5,000,000 above the Agency's deductible of \$50,000 per occurrence, risk property insurance of \$1,000,000,000 above the Agency's deductible of \$5,000 for property damage and \$5,000 for auto/vehicle damage.
+The Agency is a member of the Pooled Liability Assurance Network (PLAN), through the Town of Tiburon, which provides general liability coverage of \$30,000,000 above the Agency's deductible of \$50,000 per occurrence, risk property insurance of \$1,000,000,000 above the Agency's deductible of \$5,000 for property damage and \$5,000 for auto/vehicle damage.
 PLAN is governed by a board consisting of representatives from member municipalities.
 The board controls the operations of PLAN, including selection of management and approval of operating budgets, independent of any influence by member municipalities beyond their representation on the Board.
-The Agency has paid \$14,294 in premium during fiscal year ended June 30, 2019.
+The Agency has paid \$13,765 in premiums during fiscal year ended June 30, 2020.
 Audited financial statements may be obtained from PLAN Services, 1750 Creekside Oaks Drive, Suite 200, Sacramento, CA 95833.

-The Agency is also a member of Republic Indemnity Company of America, which provides workers compensation coverage of \$1,000,000 for excess liability on each accident, policy limit & each employee.
-The Agency has no deductible for the claims and has paid \$5,317 in premiums during fiscal year ended June 30, 2019.
+The Agency is also a member of Republic Indemnity Company of America, which provides workers compensation and employment practices liability coverage of \$1,000,000.
+The Agency has no deductible for the claims and has paid \$7,987 in premiums during fiscal year ended June 30, 2020.
 Audited financial statements may be obtained from Republic Indemnity Company of America, 15821 Ventura Blvd, Suite 370, Encino, CA 91436.

-The Agency does not have any liability for uninsured claims, including estimated claims incurred but not reported for fiscal year ended June 30, 2019.
+The Agency does not have any liability for uninsured claims, including estimated claims incurred but not reported for fiscal year ended June 30, 2020.
 Settlements have not exceeded insurance coverage in the past three years.

-NOTE 12 - SUBSEQUENT EVENTS
+NOTE 12 - COMMITMENTS AND CONTINGENCIES